 - Create your FSA ID.
 Each student, and one parent of each dependent student, will need an FSA ID to complete the FAFSA process on fafsa.gov.

 - Get an overview of the FAFSA here.

 - Download the worksheet and guide for submitting your FAFSA online here.

 - Complete and submit the FAFSA online.
 You can submit the form anytime after starting this October for the following fall semester.
 The deadline for scholarship applications from the state of Idaho is March 1 and some colleges require earlier submission.

 - Check your email and submit all required follow-up documentation.
 Your counselor can help you check to make sure you have completed all the steps.

 - Wait for your financial aid determination letter and subsequent offer letters from each college you’ve applied to before making any decisions.

 Career Readiness Resources

 You have made it to your last year of high school.
 Congratulations!
-You’ve used this High School Learning Plan, to get you where you are: on-track to graduate.
+You’ve used this Career Pathway Plan, to get you where you are: on-track to graduate.
 Before you leave high school to pursue a career, a certificate program, or college, there are a few things you should start wrapping up in order to be successful after graduation.